Visiting Jamaica? Things You Should Know About The Food And Jamaican Language

 About Jamaica

-Before starting your Jamaica vacation it is good to get the basic information about the Jamaica weather conditions, it's currency, population, communication, entertainment and food.
+Before starting your Jamaica vacation it is good to get the basic information about the Jamaica weather conditions, its currency, population, communication, entertainment and food.
 The series on Jamaica Vacation will assist with giving you as much information as possible.

 Jamaica is an Island in the Caribbean located about 580 miles from Florida with a population of approximately 3,000,000 and an area of 4,411 square miles (11,244 sq km).
 With latitude of 18*N and longitude of 778W which means it is located about midway between the Panama Canal and the South Coast of Florida.